 Small Business Ownership

 When you're the boss, you get to decide where to spend each workday.
 That's why a lot of self-employed people choose to work from home.
-In fact, in 2014, more than 20 percent of America's self-employed people worked primarily in their own places of residence.
+In fact, Global Workforce Analytics reports that in 2014, more than 20 percent of America's self-employed people worked primarily in their own places of residence.
 And the number of incorporated home-based businesses has been growing.
-For instance, between 2005 and 2014, the number of self-employed people who operated such businesses increased by nearly 19 percent.*
+For instance, between 2005 and 2014, the number of self-employed people who operated such businesses increased by nearly 19 percent.

 Companies and Websites That Offer Legitimate Work From Home Opportunities